Admission to the major

 To find out how to declare the Economics major, go to Admissions.

-Students who declared the major prior to Fall 2015 must schedule an appointment to meet with an Academic Advisor in the Department of Economics to confirm their requirements.
+For students who declared the major prior to Fall 2018 (and after Fall 2015) the requirements are the same except for 11, the International and Intercultural Requirement.
+For these students the SBS Global Education requirement applies instead.
+For Students who declared the major prior to Fall 2015, schedule an appointment to meet with an Academic Advisor in the Department of Economics to confirm requirements.

 Students who are pursuing a double major or a dual degree who do not have Economics listed as their primary major in SPIRE are not required to complete an Economics IE or JYW course, as these should be completed in the student's primary major.